Pico-8 Prototypes

 Throttle · brakes · water · coal

-Four interlocking systems — throttle, brakes, water, coal — and a player who has to keep all of them alive while the landscape rolls past.
+Four interlocking systems: throttle, brakes, water, coal.
+The player has to keep all of them alive while the landscape rolls past.
 An exercise in how very few verbs can build a satisfying rhythm.

 Design Notes